pi-star-2025/pi_star/eye_candy_vr.md

 ##

-NOTES
-...
-The green branches construct highly complex tree patterns to dictate how light will fall down the eye balls Each color describes a different way it feels for light to fall Green is answer for plants
+The tree/plant branches construct highly complex "tree" patterns to dictate how light will fall down the eye balls

+Each color describes a different way it feels for light to fall

+Green is answer for plants

 Blue is answer for oxygen (closest to mammal soul)

 Red is answer for sunlight

 All other colors are the answers “in between”

 Red does not fall.
-It is our entire universe, representing 3 in pi.
+It is our entire universe, representing the first 3 in pi.

-Blue is the experience of falling from Red
+Blue is the experience of falling from Red (the first 1 and the first 4 in pi)

-Green is the experience of falling further from Red to Blue to Green
+Green is the experience of falling further —— from Red to Blue to Green (the second 1 and the first 5 in pi)

-Blue describes the first 1
-Green describes the second 1

-Thus you can see the mind of God around with this operating system, whether you fall 0, 1, 2 times And things will truly take colors via the plant vision, based on how far the light falls in a 4D sense
+Thus you can see the mind of God around with this operating system, whether you fall 0/1/2 times

+And matter will truly assume colors via the plant vision, based on how far the light falls in a 4D sense

 Red always falls the least, the ceiling of the mind of God Green always falls the most, the floor of the mind of God

-Color (created by plants) is just an operating system to understand how far everything has fallen in a 4D sense There is 3D geometry, and then 4D geometry via colors and the 0/1/2 (red, blue, green) system
+Color (created by plants) is an operating system of 4D geoemtry, based on the 0/1/2 (red, blue, green) decisions

+Whereas 3D geoemtry is based on many stars, 4D color is geoemtry based only on the mind of one star - the one in our solar system

+This helps distinguish between the two systems - 3D and 4D.

+##

-All other experiences (pain/pleasure) is derived from this RED/BLUE/GREEN operating system.
+All other experiences (pain/pleasure) are derived from this RED/BLUE/GREEN 4D operating system.

 Including the color of emotion, and the color of physical experience.

-___
+##

 Our eyes can wake up to trillions of 0/1/2 decisions made each moment, which create many nested trees in our eyes to build our experience around us.